Pharmacology of antidepressants: Anti-inflammatory and immunomodulation

-Recent studies show pro-inflammatory cytokine processes take place during clinical depression, mania and bipolar disorder, and it is possible that symptoms of these conditions are attenuated by the pharmacological effect of antidepressants on the immune system.
+Recent studies show pro-inflammatory cytokine processes take place during clinical depression, mania and bipolar disorder, and it is possible that symptoms of these conditions are reduced by the pharmacological effect of antidepressants on the immune system.

 Studies also show that the chronic secretion of stress hormones as a result of disease, including somatic infections or autoimmune syndromes, may reduce the effect of neurotransmitters or other receptors in the brain by cell-mediated pro-inflammatory pathways, thereby leading to the dysregulation of neurohormones.
-SSRIs, SNRIs and tricyclic antidepressants acting on serotonin, norepinephrine and dopamine receptors have been shown to be immunomodulatory and anti-inflammatory against pro-inflammatory cytokine processes, specifically on the regulation of interferon-gamma (IFN-gamma) and interleukin-10 (IL-10), as well as TNF-alpha and interleukin-6 (IL-6).
+SSRIs, serotonin-norepinephrine reuptake inhibitors (SNRIs) and TCAs acting on serotonin, norepinephrine and dopamine receptors have been shown to be immunomodulatory and anti-inflammatory against pro-inflammatory cytokine processes, specifically on the regulation of interferon-gamma (IFN-gamma) and interleukin-10 (IL-10), as well as TNF-alpha and interleukin-6 (IL-6).
 Antidepressants have also been shown to suppress TH1 upregulation.

 Antidepressants, specifically TCAs and SNRIs (or SSRI-NRI combinations), have also shown analgesic properties.
 Antidepressants are now standard of care in chronic neuropathic pain.
 Antidepressants also work in mouse models of both neuropathic and inflammatory pain.
 In addition, tramadol is an opioid with SNRI-like activity; it retains some analgesic potency when administered with the opioid antagonist naloxone, indicating a role of its non-opioid activities.

 These studies warrant investigation for antidepressants for use in both psychiatric and non-psychiatric illness and that a psycho-neuroimmunological approach may be required for optimal pharmacotherapy.
 Future antidepressants may be made to specifically target the immune system by either blocking the actions of pro-inflammatory cytokines or increasing the production of anti-inflammatory cytokines.